vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV II.
 179-180 (from Kālikā). īśvaraganagaurivrata–18 days from Cai.
 Kr.
 1 to Cai, śu.
 3; this

-is meant only for women whose husbands are alive; worship of Gauri and Siva; well-known in Mālava (Māļwa ); AK
+is meant only for women whose husbands are alive; worship of Gauri and Śiva; well-known in Mālava (Māļwa ); AK

 folio 237.
-Iśvara-rrata-On dark 14th ; worship of Siva; HV II.
+Iśvara-rrata-On dark 14th ; worship of Śiva; HV II.
 148 (from

 Bhav., 4j verses ).
 Ugra-naksatras--are the three Pūryās (Purvāsādhā, Purvā